meom-group/eophis/README.md

 ## Demonstration cases

-Here is a list of repositories containing realizations of coupled runs between different ES models and inferences models deployed by Eophis:
+Here is a list of repositories containing realizations of coupled runs between different geophysical models and ML models deployed by Eophis:
 - [Morays](https://github.com/morays-community) : coupled runs with ocean codes